Submit A formAfter Hours Contact

 In NSW, the “show cause” test is a requirement of the bail application process.
 This legal requirement applies when you have been charged with a certain serious offence which requires you to demonstrate to the court why your detention is not justified.

-The show case test shifts the burden of proof onto you, compelling you to provide reasons for your release on bail.
+The show cause test shifts the burden of proof onto you, compelling you to provide reasons for your release on bail.
 The requirement is critical to determine the eligibility of your bail as it helps balance your rights with the need to protect community safety.
-Understanding and effectively addressing the show case test is critical if you are seeking bail in NSW for serious charges.
+Understanding and effectively addressing the show cause test is critical if you are seeking bail in NSW for serious charges.

 Overview of the Bail Act in NSW

 The Bail Act 2013 (NSW) governs the procedures and criteria for granting bail in NSW.
 The purpose of bail is to ensure that you attend court and follow conditions while allowing you to not remain in remand until your court date.
-Courts will consider several factors when deciding on bail, including the seriousness and nature of the offence, your criminal history, risk of failing to appear, and potential threats to the community.
+The bail authority, which may be a court or an authorised justice, is responsible for deciding whether to grant bail.
+Courts will consider several factors when deciding on bail, including the seriousness and nature of the offence, your criminal history, risk of failing to appear, potential threats to the community, and whether any bail concern exists that may justify refusing bail or imposing bail conditions.

 Under section 16A of the Bail Act, the show cause requirement is specified, mandating that if you are charged with certain serious offences must demonstrate why your continued detention is not justified.